Solukhumbu District: Solu region (Mid-hills)

+Climate

 Administrative divisions

-Solukhumbu is divided into 8 local level units, 1 unit is urban and 7 are rural.
+Solukhumbu is divided into eight local level units, one unit is urban and seven are rural.
 They are further divided into wards.
 Solukhumbu is single-seat constituency for parliamentary constituency and double seat for provincial constituency.
 Solukhumbu district coordination committee coordinates between local and provincial governments.
 Solukhumbu district administration office co-operates with Solukhumbu DCC to maintain peace, order and security in the district.
 The officer of District Administration office called CDO.

 Former divisions (1990–2016)

 Formerly, Solukhumbu district was divided into many Village development committees.
 In 2014 Dudhkunda municipality was established merging some Village development committees.
 In 2016 all other Village development committee nullified and introduced rural municipality thus all former Village development committees grouped into 7 units and announced 7 rural municipality.

 There were 35 Village Development Committees in Solukhumbu District: